Isabela192/Coding_Interview/README.md

 In this repo, I'll upload my soltuions to the problems found in the Carking the Code Interview, by [Gayle McDowell](https://www.amazon.com.br/Cracking-Coding-Interview-Programming-Questions/dp/0984782850)

 I'll be using Python as my main language and the files will be devided by chapters.
-So far I'm chapter one! 😄 🎉️
+So far I'm chapter two! 😄 🎉️

-* [ ] Chapeter 1: Arrays and Structures
+* [x] Chapeter 1: Arrays and Structures
 * [ ] Chapter 2: Linked Lists
 * [ ] Chapter 3: Stacks and Queues
 * [ ] Chapter 4:Trees and Graphs